Decree time: The de facto abolition of decree time in a number of regions

 After the 1957 reform, some regions in the European part of the RSFSR, located east of Moscow in longitude, while officially remaining in the 3rd time zone, switched to Moscow time, that is, they moved their clocks back 1 hour, thereby effectively abolishing the "decree hour" on all or part of their territory.
 The explanation on the subsequently published maps of time zones in the geographical atlases of the USSR was, for example, as follows: "Territories in which the actual accepted time differs from the decree time (not officially approved)".
 In other republics of the USSR there were no similar changes until 1989.

-By 1973, the "maternity leave hour" was abolished in the following regions (in all or part of the region's territory):
+By 1973, the "decree hour" was abolished in the following regions (in all or part of the region's territory):